Innozide® 20/12.5mg Tablets

 - an angiotensin II-receptor blocker (ARB) or aliskiren (see also information under the headings “Do not take Innozide” and “Warnings and precautions”),

-- potassium sparing water tablets (diuretics) such as spironolactone, eplerenone, triamterene or amiloride, potassium supplements, or potassium-containing salt substitutes.
+- potassium sparing water tablets (diuretics) such as spironolactone, eplerenone, triamterene or amiloride, potassium supplements, potassium-containing salt substitutes or other drugs that may increase potassium in your blood (e.g., heparin [a medicine used to prevent blood clots], trimethoprim-containing products such as cotrimoxazole [medicines used to treat infections]).
 Innozide may increase the levels of potassium in your blood leading to high potassium levels.
 This causes few signs and is usually seen by a test,

 - water tablets (diuretics) such as thiazides, furosemide, bumetanide,